-- 1. FOR the election of the 12 director nominees to our board of directors each to serve until the annual meeting of stockholders to be held in 2022 or until that person's successor is duly elected and qualified; - 2.
-FOR the ratification of the appointment of Crowe LLP as our independent registered public accounting firm for 2021; - 3.
-FOR the approval of the Amalgamated Financial Corp.
-Employee Stock Purchase Plan; and - 4.
+- 1. FOR the election of the 12 director nominees to our Board of Directors each to serve until the annual meeting of stockholders to be held in 2023 or until that person's successor is duly elected and qualified; - 2.
+FOR the ratification of the appointment of Crowe LLP as our independent registered public accounting firm for 2022; and - 3.
 FOR the approval of the resolution related to compensation of our Named Executive Officers.